bazelbuild/bazel-blog/_posts/2019-02-11-configurable-builds-part-1.md

     $ bazel build //my:binary --platforms=//platforms:pixel3 --define MYFEATURE=1

-This is a significant improvement over before.
+This is a significant improvement from before.
 It's more concise and you no longer have to care what the CPU is. *Any* platform with the `constraint_value` `":android"` is an Android platform.
 So it's easy to express *exactly* what you want and have `select`, rules, and toolchains understand it the same way.